tyler-johnson/json-toolkit/README.md

 ##### `test( key, t )`

 Test the value at `key` against `t`.
 If `t` is a string, then it is used in a `typeof` to test the value as a specifc type.
 If `t` is a function, then it is called with value as the only argument.
-If `t` is a regular expression, the value is tested against is.
+If `t` is a regular expression, the value is tested for matches.
 Anything else is matched for equality.

 For example, `test("dependencies:underscore", "string")` would return true on this module's package.json.